gatsbyjs/gatsby/docs/contributing/docs-contributions/docs-components.md

 ## Writing content in markdown

-New docs and blog posts are added to the [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs/) folder inside the Gatsby repository.
+New docs are added to the [docs](https://github.com/gatsbyjs/gatsby/tree/master/docs/) folder inside the Gatsby repository.
 They are stored as `.md` (Markdown) or `.mdx` (MDX) files and can be written using Markdown, or using inline JSX thanks to MDX.
 Writing in Markdown will output tags that are styled according to Gatsby's design guidelines.

 You can read more about writing in Markdown in the [Markdown syntax guide](/docs/reference/markdown-syntax/).